majidaldo/personal-compute-cloud/README.md

 - Use `cuda` [docker image](https://github.com/majidaldo/coreos-nvidia) to build your CUDA application.
 - Clean out your old hosts by removing entries in the directory `~/.ssh/config.d/` and the `~/.ssh/config` file (just delete them if you're feeling brave. todo: automate this)
 - Use `ansible/save-aprovider.sh` to save the state of its machines.
 Resume by running the corresponding provisioning and setup programs.
+- Maintenance: If you keep building images, Docker images will accumulate after a while in the docker registry data directory.
+When that happens just delete the folders in `~/project/fs/registry/docker/registry`

 ## Notes
 - No claims are made as to the security (or lack there of) of this setup.
 Convenience (in the form of simplicity and automation) takes priority over security measures.